 - Capture and document the image of fluorescent signals using confocal microscopy.

-- Minimum one year of experience of research activity in the laboratory setting including laboratory courses, seasonal intern, paid research assistant position.
+- Minimum one year of experience of research activity in the laboratory setting.
+This includes laboratory courses, seasonal intern, paid research assistant position.

 - Demonstrated experience with general laboratory maintenance, including cleaning, stocking supply inventory, and ensuring the maintenance of a sterile environment.